OhMaple/dissertation_project/README.md

 used in order to find the average number of files in each class folder, and randomly choose this amount of files from the COPD dataset, to create a new, smaller dataset.

-Previous Attempts: This folder contains previous data folders and previous notebooks created during the process of the project, that did not result in successful trained models.
+Previous Attempts: This folder contains previous previous notebooks created during the process of the project, that did not result in successful trained models.

 ---------------------------